 I was 6 or 7, and didn’t grasp what was happening at all.
 I saw it on the news and told my mom something to the effect of “there’s a building on fire” and she freaked out and called my aunt, but beyond that it’s hazy.posted about 4 years ago

 I was still around 7 or 8, so I thought that the footage of the planes crashing into the towers were just clips from a new TV show or something!posted over 3 years ago

 I’m from England so it happened towards the end of the school day.

 I was in year 9 (13 years old) and my mum was working a little later that day so when my younger brother and I got home, we were alone.
 We turned on the TV and the news was on.
 We didn’t really notice it, just turned over to the channel we usually watched, and the news was on there aswell.
 That’s when we realised something was up so we watched it.

 The girl who lived next door was locked out.
 We opened the window so she could stand in our front garden and watch it.

 I remember being terrified and thinking there would be a war.
 I remember thinking London would be next and my dad lived in London.
 We live right near a big army base so I was terrified that our town would be targetted.
-I was mostly correct.posted about 3 years ago
+I was mostly correct.posted over 3 years ago